-As shown in Figure 3, because of the CARES Act foreclosure moratorium and subsequent Consumer Financial Protection Bureau (CFPB) temporary protections, foreclosure activity stopped abruptly in March 2020 for all but vacant or abandoned properties through December 2021.
+As shown in Figure 3, because of various foreclosure moratoria and temporary protections, foreclosure activity stopped abruptly in March 2020.
 These protections ran out on January 1, 2022.
-In January, foreclosure starts rose to an estimated 56,000, consistent with prepandemic levels.
-February and March recorded another 37,000 and 36,000 foreclosure starts, respectively.
-While these numbers are far higher than those during the pandemic, they are now at levels observed prepandemic.
-So, we have yet to see a surge in foreclosure starts since protections ran out.
+In January, foreclosure starts rose sharply to an estimated 56,000.
+February, March, and April recorded another 37,000, 36,000, and 28,000 foreclosure starts, respectively.
+While these numbers are far higher than seen during the pandemic, they are now at levels below those observed prepandemic.
+So we have not yet seen a surge in foreclosures once protections ran out at year-end.
+In fact, foreclosure starts appear to be following the downward trend observed prepandemic, another reflection of the strong housing market.